9624

 Pricing Power

 In the semiconductor industry, a company's gross profit margin is a critical metric to track because it sheds light on its pricing power, complexity of products, and ability to procure raw materials, equipment, and labor.
-Qorvo's gross profit margin, which shows how much money the company gets to keep after paying key materials, input, and manufacturing costs, came in at 36.1% in Q3, down 0.4 percentage points year on year.
+Qorvo's gross profit margin, which shows how much money the company gets to keep after paying key materials, input, and manufacturing costs, came in at 40.6% in Q1, up 15.7 percentage points year on year.

 Qorvo Gross Margin (GAAP)

-Qorvo's gross margins have been trending down over the last 12 months, averaging 35.9%.
-This weakness isn't great as Qorvo's margins are already far below other semiconductor companies and suggest shrinking pricing power and loose cost controls.
+Qorvo's gross margins have been trending up over the last 12 months, averaging 40%.
+This is a welcome development, as Qorvo's margins are below the industry average, and rising margins could suggest improved demand and pricing power.

 Profitability

-Qorvo reported an operating margin of 22% in Q3, up 8.8 percentage points year on year.
+Qorvo reported an operating margin of 15.6% in Q1, up 10.3 percentage points year on year.
 Operating margins are one of the best measures of profitability because they tell us how much money a company takes home after manufacturing its products, marketing and selling them, and, importantly, keeping them relevant through research and development.

 Qorvo Adjusted Operating Margin